teachersnigdha/why-could-i-not-find/Translated.md

 When the wind came, the bike was scared,
 Sit down and sit down,
 I am astonished at the ignorant, my soul,
-Looking down, your arms are down. ... (୬)
+Looking down, your arms are down. ...
+(6)

 I'm not looking for you,
 Not lucky to find,
 Dahle sells, then under Pankaj,
-I beg you. ... (୭)
+I beg you. ...
+(7)
 ```

-- Snigdha Rani Sahu
+- Poem by Snigdharani Sahoo
+- Photo by Quang Nguyen Vinh from Pexels